In Depth Baby Product Reviews Led by a Pediatrician

 Best Rated Seats for Weight

-The highest scoring seat in this group is the Graco SnugRide 35 Lite LX.
-It weighs 7.6 lbs and lacks much of the comfort and quality details contributing to weight.
+The highest-scoring seat in this group is the UPPAbaby Aria, weighing only 6.5 lbs in our tests.
+The Joie Rue weighs only 7.1 lbs, and the Graco SnugRide Lite LX is the next lightest at 7.6 lbs, but it lacks many of the comfort and quality features that contribute to weight.
 It also offers impressive crash test results, but remember that installation is challenging, so you are making a significant trade-off for a lighter-weight carrier.
-The average weight is closer to 10 lbs, and the heaviest is the Doona, with a weight of over 17 lbs.
+The Rue might be better with easier installation without the base and similar crash results.
+The Nuna Pipa RX is the highest-ranking lightweight seat, weighing 8.5 lbs.
+The average weight is closer to 10 lbs, and the heaviest are the Doona, which weighs over 17 lbs, and the Evenflo Shyft DualRide, which weighs over 20 lbs with the stroller frame connected.

 Want to Combine Your Seat With a Stroller?

-If you want to pair your infant car seat with an award-winning stroller, check out our reviews for the best full-size strollers, our favorite jogging strollers, and the best strollers across types.
+If you want to pair your infant car seat with an award-winning stroller, check out our reviews for the full-size strollers, our favorite jogging strollers, and strollers across types.
 Have multiple stroller-age children?
-Discover more about the best double strollers.
+Discover more about the double strollers.

 infant car seat - we tested a truckload of infant car seats for our review, including...